yale-fortunoff/critical-editions-content/content/intro-hvt-0536.md

 [^88]: Coldewey et al.,*"Czernowitz is gewen an alte, jidische Schtot"*, 61.

-[^89]: Edgar H., HVT 3726, Fortunoff Video Archive.
+[^89]: Edgar H., HVT-3726, Fortunoff Video Archive.

 [^90]: Coldewey et al.,*"Czernowitz is gewen an alte, jidische Schtot"*, 25.

-[^91]: Ernest E., HVT 1499, Fortunoff Video Archive.
+[^91]: Ernest E., HVT-1499, Fortunoff Video Archive.

 [^92]: Coldewey et al., *Zwischen*, 59.

 Similar to the experience of deportations from Czernowitz, many of the deportees were – at first – unsure whether it was better to try to remain in the town or to continue eastwards.
 Several survivors describe leaving Moghilev deliberately, while others did all they could to evade further deportation.
 Over the course of the war, if those deported farther east managed to escape, they frequently attempted to return to Moghilev, seeking what many hoped would be a degree of anonymity – and perhaps security – in a larger population.[^93] Nadler's family determined to stay and quickly recognized the priorities for survival: shelter and employment, which should, in turn, ensure food.

 [^93]: Miriam Korber records that, remarkably, her family paid Germans to transport them on trucks farther east, see Korber, *Deportiert*, 58-59.
 In contrast, Yosef Govrin describes simply stepping out of the convoy line, together with his mother and aunts, and slipping into a nearby carpentry shop, in order to remain.
 Govrin, *In the Shadow of Destruction*, 40.
 See also Coldewey et al., Zwischen, 57-58.
 One woman, a girl at the time, escaped from multiple Transnistrian death camps further east and returned each time to Moghilev.
 Initially she went to her aunt, then to a Ukrainian woman outside the ghetto who cared for her.
-Leah K., HVT 4166; Fortunoff Video Archive.
+Leah K., HVT-4166; Fortunoff Video Archive.

 ## Work and Social Status

 > I thought with the time, I could give lessons for which I could get a few potatoes or a few Marks and maybe even a little room.
-- Lydia Harnik[^94]
+-Lydia Harnik[^94]

 [^94]: Lydia Harnik, „Man liebte weiterhin Österreich," in *"Czernowitz is gewen an alte, jidische Schtot…,"* 41.